w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > movement of language through space... casts something into being that was not previously, or, put more surgically, excises something from where it once was.[^3]

-When speech is recorded, per Galloway,
+When speech is recorded, notes Galloway,

 > [t]he air outside the microphone and the copper wire inside it do not form an identity because they are qualitatively different forms of materiality.